NetoECommerce/Skeletal/README.md

 ## Creators

-Skeletal was created by the design and development teams at [Neto E-commerce Solutions](http://neto.com.au).
+Skeletal was created by the design team at [Neto E-commerce Solutions](http://neto.com.au).